What is a Trade Show?

 What Those Early Trade Shows Became

 Fast-forward to today.
 Our economies are now highly specialized, and businesses have the ability to be successful by filling a niche instead of catering to a broad spectrum of needs.
 Globalization has allowed us to connect in ways we’ve never seen before, but despite our advanced technology there’s still a primal drive to do business face-to-face.
 To gather, and to see with our own eyes what is on offer.

 Not only that but trade shows themselves are big business.
 Merchants need a place to stay, they need food, they need support services, and they have to rent space in the location where the trade show is taking place.
 Attendees need many of the same things.
 That’s why successful trade shows are a win for everyone involved.
-Merchants form new business relationships, and find new clients.
+Merchants form new business relationships with industry professionals, and also get the opportunity to find new clients.
 Attendees find businesses and products they may not have located in any other circumstances, allowing them to capitalize on the opportunity.
 Local businesses get a rush of commerce, making trade show season a great time all around.

 Trade shows have been with us, in one form or another, for centuries.
 While the world is growing more digital by the day, and physical space is less necessary for a business to be successful, it’s unlikely that trade shows are going anywhere anytime soon.
 While new ones may crop up, and old ones may fade away, the need for in-person interaction, and the appeal for an event that caters to a pre-selected demographic is still going strong.

 As trade shows developed, so too has the field of event marketing.
 Preparation, set-up, and execution of a trade show is a bit part of a company’s marketing efforts.
 These activities are necessary so that a business captures as much value from the trade show as possible.